PIN Communications Logo

 by PIN Communications

 There are many different forms of proportional representation.
 Some are focused solely on achieving the proportional representation of different political parties (such as list PR) while others permit the voter to choose between individual candidates (such as STV-PR).
 The degree of proportionality also varies; it is determined by factors such as the precise formula used to allocate seats, the number of seats in each constituency or in the elected body as a whole, and the level of any minimum threshold for election.
+Common PR systems include Single Transferable Vote (STV), Additional Member System (AMS), and list proportional representation, each with different ways of translating votes into seats.

-The advantages of a PR electoral system
+What are the advantages of a PR electoral system?

 • The current First Past the Post electoral system is considered unrepresentative, as candidates can be elected with a very small share of the votes while all other votes cast in the constituency are wasted.

-• PR ensures that the parties would have to appeal to their core supporters, rather than a small number of so called ‘swing voters’ in marginal seats.
+• PR ensures that the parties would have to appeal to their core supporters, rather than a small number of ‘swing voters’ in marginal seats.
+It could be argued that PR delivers fairer treatment of minority parties and independent candidates.

-• Under PR fewer votes are ‘wasted’ as more people’s preferences are taken into account.
+• Under PR you could say that fewer votes are ‘wasted’ as more people’s preferences are taken into account, therefore offering greater and perhaps more-representative choice for voters.

-• PR rarely produces an absolute majority for one party, however, it could be argued that PR ensures greater continuity of government and requires greater consensus in policy-making.
+PR rarely produces an absolute majority for one party, however, it could be argued that PR ensures greater continuity of government and requires greater consensus in policy-making.

-The disadvantages of a PR electoral system
+Disadvantages of using a PR system

 • PR can potentially provide a route for extremists to force their way into the political mainstream: under a FPTP electoral system this would be unlikely to happen.